 How to Recover a Moved Drive

-When you move a Microsoft BitLocker Administration and Monitoring (MBAM) encrypted operating system drive to another computer, the drive will not accept the PIN used in previous computer because of the change to the Trusted Platform Module (TPM) chip.
+When you move a Microsoft BitLocker Administration and Monitoring (MBAM) encrypted operating system drive to another computer, the drive will not accept the PIN used in a previous computer because of the change to the Trusted Platform Module (TPM) chip.
 You will need a way to get the recovery key ID to retrieve the recovery password in order to use the moved drive.
 Use the following procedure to recover a drive that has been moved.

 Recovering a Moved Drive